matthew-brett/ds-pxe/README.md

 hour, the laptop has a complete custom Lubuntu install, with all updates, and a fresh copy of RStudio, with the libraries needed for R Notebooks.
 In due course I'll add more installs, but this is now just a question of extending a bash script `post_install.sh`, in this framework.
+See below for more detail.

 My desktop acts as a proxy server for the installs, so it caches Ubuntu packages as the installer downloads them from the Ubuntu servers.
 This means